rahul-desai3/chat/readMe.md

 node index.js
 ```

-* After running the server, you can checkout the chatroom at `http://localhost:5000`
+* After running the server, you can checkout the chat at `http://localhost:5000`

 Deploying on Heroku
 ----
 Heroku doesnt support static port number.
-So, make sure to change the port number in `index.js` line # 6 to `process.env.PORT`
+So, make sure to change the port number in `index.js` line # 6 to `process.env.PORT`.
+Mention the server URL on the client side (`app.js` line # 6).
+For MongoDB hosting, I would recommend https://mongolab.com/

 Coming soon...
 ----
+  - Generate ID for every chat so that it is private
   - Emoticons support